-LEGIA WARSAW goalscorer Michal Zyro reckons Celtic played right into their hands as the Scottish champions were
+LEGIA WARSAW goalscorer Michal Zyro reckons Celtic played right into their hands as the Scottish champions were humiliated in Europe.

 Celtic suffered their joint highest European aggregate defeat as they crashed to a 6-1 two-legged loss against the Poles.

 And Zyro – who netted the opener at Murrayfield – believes Ronny Deila’s side handed them the win on a plate.

 He said: “We didn’t expect to dominate Celtic, but we knew how we wanted to play it.
 And they played exactly how we wanted.

 “They had a lot of the ball in the middle of the pitch, which we knew they would get, but they did nothing with it.
 We defended so well, they had absolutely no chance of scoring.
 And that’s all down to our manager.
 He had a plan for the match and it worked out perfectly for us.

 “To beat such a renowned team as Celtic 6-1 is special.
 But we proved we are a fantastic team.